bryceberwald/Berz/README.md

 > The Berzen cryptocurrency converted to other cryptocurrencies able to be withdrawn from your Berzen Wallet.
 >
 >
-> Cryptocurrencies converted to Berzen to be deposited in your Berzen Wallet
+> Cryptocurrencies converted to Berzen to be deposited in your Berzen Wallet.
 >
 >
 > Berzen cryptocurrency converted to other international currencies able to be withdrawn from your Berzen Wallet.